 Then you discover that there are many tools that let you automate sending, such as Woodpecker.
 Great.
 What a huge time and effort saver.

 You soon notice that you don’t need to write each email separately.
 You can use a template and include mail merge fields to personalize it.
-So you google “cold email templates” to find out how such an email template looks like.
-You come across the one you like, paste it into the cold email app, and your job of writing an opening message is done.
+So you google “cold email templates” to find out how an email template looks like.
+You come across the one you like, paste it into the cold email automation app, and your job of writing an opening message is done.

 But is it?

 Using a cold email template that you found online can get you into trouble.